-The incidence of neutropenia was higher in the GAZYVA plus chlorambucil arm compared to the rituximab plus chlorambucil arm with the neutropenia resolving spontaneously or with use of granulocyte colony-stimulating factors.
-The incidence of infection was 38% in the GAZYVA plus chlorambucil arm and 37% in the rituximab plus chlorambucil arm (with Grade 3-5 events reported in 12% and 14%, respectively and fatal events reported in <1% in both treatment arms)].
-Cases of prolonged neutropenia (2% in the GAZYVA plus chlorambucil arm and 4% in rituximab plus chlorambucil arm) and late onset neutropenia (16% in the GAZYVA plus chlorambucil arm and 12% in the rituximab plus chlorambucil arm) were also reported (See section 2.4 Warnings and Precautions).
+The incidence of neutropenia was higher in the Gazyva plus chlorambucil arm compared to the rituximab plus chlorambucil arm with the neutropenia resolving spontaneously or with use of granulocyte-colony-stimulating factors.
+The incidence of infection was 38% in the Gazyva plus chlorambucil arm and 37% in the rituximab plus chlorambucil arm (with Grade 3-5 events reported in 12% and 14%, respectively, and fatal events reported in <1% in both treatment arms).
+Cases of prolonged neutropenia (2% in the Gazyva and chlorambucil arm and 4% in rituximab plus chlorambucil arm) and late-onset neutropenia (16% in the Gazyva plus chlorambucil arm and 12% in the rituximab plus chlorambucil arm) were also reported (see 2.4 Warnings and Precautions).